jhuynh1/geode-wavefront-publisher/README.md

 ## geode-wavefront-publisher
-This is an impementation of a Apache Geode MetricPublishingService that allows Apache Geode metrics to be published to Wavefront.
+This is an impementation of a Apache Geode MetricsPublishingService that allows Apache Geode metrics to be published to Wavefront.

 ### Obtain a geode-wavefront-publisher.jar